 How to Choose a Hiking Backpack

 What Size Backpack Do I Need for a Day Hike?

 Daypacks range in capacity from about 20 to 50 liters.
 Going any larger than that is unnecessary as it crosses over into the realm of backpacking packs.

 A 20-liter pack is a good size for a stroll through your local park while a 30-40 liter pack is ideal for more strenuous, all-day mountain hikes.

-While it’s unlikely something will go wrong on a day hike, it’s always better to be prepared — and there are some hiking gear essentials you shouldn’t go without.
+While it’s unlikely something will go wrong on a day hike, it’s always better to be prepared and carry the essential hiking gear for beginners every time.

 Whether you’re a mile from civilization or ten, if something happens in the wilderness, you’ll have to fend for yourself until help arrives.

 What to pack in your daypack for any hiking expedition: